 I help humans identify their concerns and blocks, establish boundaries based in integrity, respect, and self-care, increase personal understanding and self-empowerment, and then make the changes necessary to be more of the person who they want to be.

 I have 29+ years experience as a cutting-edge, skilled, socially conscious counselor, consultant, relationship coach, and educator.

 Whether I am providing relationship coaching, counseling, consultation or presenting workshops, I offer a nonjudgmental, professional, and down-to-earth style that is layered with warmth, respect, and compassion.
 I approach my work from a holistic backdrop that takes into account the impacts of cultural and systematic oppression, injustice and trauma and the healing and unifying nature of connection with community and self.
 I am informed by decades of diverse training and direct service experiences.

 Being self-employed provides me the opportunity to actively intertwine three of my passions:

 - The privilege to work directly with people who want to make personal or professional changes using coaching or counseling.

 - To engage with many different people by offering workshops and trainings and professional consultation on such topics as professional ethics around burnout, vicarious trauma, and compassion fatigue; white professionals working with people of color; professional and personal self-care for mental health, social service, medical and education professionals; radical self-care, healing justice and oppression fatigue for social justice activists and community organizers; and fostering healthy LGBTQ+ relationships.

 - To actively volunteer in my communities.
-For example, I am the chair of the MN LGBTQ+ Therapists Network, past chair of the MN Coalition of Sexual Assault Services, and a past Board Member of MN Women in Psychology.
+For example, I am the chair of the MN LGBTQ+ Therapists Network, past chair of the MN Coalition of Sexual Assault Services, past chair of the Seward Child Care Center, and a past Board Member of MN Women in Psychology.